 After starting my sourdough baking journey and feeling mostly confident in the vitality of my starter plus the resulting breads, it was time to experiment beyond the standard loaf.
 First it was bagels, then english muffins, and the latest – sourdough focaccia.
 Puffy and fluffy.
 Bubbly holes throughout.
 And a golden brown exterior that rose through the dimples left behind by pressing fingers into the dough, just before baking.

-Experimenting with different techniques and water ratios, I settled on this recipe that encompasses a very high hydration dough, mixed by hand or stand mixer, and a lengthy, hands off bulk fermentation.
+Experimenting with different techniques and water ratios, I settled on this recipe that encompasses a very high hydration dough, and a lengthy, hands off bulk fermentation.
 In all honesty, I wish I would have started my sourdough journey with focaccia, as I think it’s one of the easiest things to make because there is no folding, no shaping, and little timing that needs to be projected.
 In short, it looks like: stir, long rest & rise, a short rest & rise, dimple, then bake.
 Then devour.

 So let’s get started!
-(It may also be helpful to read this post I did regarding 5 important tips for creating and maintaining a sourdough starter.
-And if you are just beginning and need to acquire a starter, I’d be happy to share mine with you!
-Just email me at firstname.lastname@example.org and I’ll get some on its way to you.
-Cost is $11.)
+(It may also be helpful to read this post regarding 5 important tips for feeding and maintaining a sourdough starter.

 6. Using lightly oiled hands, gently scrape dough out onto baking sheet.
 It will look like a big blob, and that’s okay!
-Using your hands pull the edges out to gently stretch them, and work into any shape you’d like.
+Using your hands pull the edges out to gently stretch them.
 Dough should be about 1 1/2 inches to 2 inches tall.
 Don’t stretch any further than that.
-Let rise in a warm spot, covered with another sheet pan that’s upside down (so it has room to rise) for 1-2 hours until it is puffy and very bubbly.
+Let rise in a warm spot, covered with another sheet pan that’s upside down (so it has room to rise) for 2-3 hours hours until it is puffy and very bubbly.
 You should see lots of bubbles.

 7. Preheat oven to 400 degrees F. I can’t stress how helpful it is to use an oven thermometer at this point instead of the built-in reading your oven gives you.
 Mine runs 40 degrees high!
 Having an accurate thermometer ensures the same results every time, and with something like baking where temperature is so crucial, you want to be able to trust it.